mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 hunted by the authorities.
 The underground psion network supports and hides psions through its own clandestine infrastructure.
-Characters who follow this career may be hunted themselves already and need the network’s help or be part of the network, helping hunted psions evade the insidious and bigoted reach of the authorities.
+Characters who follow this career may be hunted themselves already and need the network's help or be part of the network, helping hunted psions evade the insidious and bigoted reach of the authorities.